lhindman/cs121-mod06-examples/README.md

     ```

     - With the above modifications still in place, change the visibility of the balance instance variable back to private and run the program again.
 What is the result and why?

+## Static Variable Experimentation (CupOfDice)
+1. Open *Die.java*, *CupOfDice.java* and *CupOfDiceDriver.java* read the code and run it to ensure it functions properly.
+Then work through each of the experiments below and record your observations.
+    - Modify the faceValue instance variable in the Die class as shown below, making it static.
+Run the CupOfDiceDriver again and record the results.
+    ```
+    private static int faceValue;
+    ```
+    - When an instance variable has the static modifier specified as we did above, the variable becomes a class variable instead of an instance variable.
+An instance variable has memory allocated with each object (instance of the class) to hold the data.
+However, a class variable has memory allocated within the class itself and this memory shared, in essence becoming a single variable that is shared between all instances of the class.
+Think about how changing the faceValue to static changed its behavior and record whether this makes sense given your understanding of instance variables vs class variables.

+    - After changing faceValue from an instance variable to a class variable, you likely noticed a number of warning messages similar to the following:
+    ```
+    The static field Die.faceValue should be accessed in a static way
+    ```
+    This is a result of using the *this* operator to access faceValue.
+The *this* operator means, THIS instance and since it is no longer an instance variable, it is no longer appropriate to access faceValue using the *this* operator.
+Instead, replace all occurrances of **this.faceValue** with **Die.faceValue** and run the program again.
+Did this resolve the compilation warnings?

 ## Interface Experimentation (GameOfDice)
 In the deeper look videos, we discussed that when a class *implements* an interface they are guaranteeing that objects created from that class provide certain methods.
 Java check for this at compile time, but also provides the ***instanceof*** operator so that we can also check at runtime.
 Let's have some fun. :)